 Property records: Past records of the King County tax assessor, including buildings which are no longer extant, are stored at the Puget Sound Regional Archives.
 I (Valarie) went there to obtain copies of the old tax assessors photo showing the Mobil gas station at 8605 35th Ave NE.

 Addresses of current buildings: can be looked up on-line at the King County Parcel Viewer.
 Click through to “property detail” to see the build date and photos of a house or other building.
-See also my House Histories article on this blog, about other available resources.
+See also my House Histories article on this blog, about other available resources to find the build date of your house and other info.

-Seattle Municipal Archives: the SMA on the third floor of Seattle City Hall is the repository of photos of City projects including Seattle City Light, streets and engineering works.
+Seattle Municipal Archives: the SMA on the third floor of Seattle City Hall is the repository of the records of City projects including Seattle City Light, streets and engineering works.
 The SMA photos used in this article were found on-line at the SMA using the search term “Morningside.”

 Washington Digital Archives: dates of birth, death, and marriages.